And a telephone number if you want to be on the program and we get back to phones later on is 800-282-2882.

 What does that mean?

-And uh the same thing for an individual.
+And the same thing for an individual.

 Is that just earning the most that you can?

-Is that just being uh having the type of job that you want or or is it something more than that?
+Is that just having the type of job that you want?

-And I I guess I've always looked at it as kind of the spiritual side of of life and uh what does it mean to really be significant?
+And I guess I've always looked at it as kind of the spiritual side of life.

-But uh there there's I I I agree with you.
+But I agree with you.

-I think there's something wrong when when you say that just being average, just getting by is okay.
+I think there's something wrong when you say that just being average, just getting by is okay.

 Well, let me ask you this, because I'm fascinated.

-Uh what you're I think is football football athletes are a unique group as compared to baseball or or other team sports.
+You deal with professional athletes, and you've dealt with college athletes, football players, which I think is football athletes are a unique group as compared to baseball or other team sports.

 Absolutely.

-I think the potential in so many, especially our young people today, I see it, they they have tremendous abilities, tremendous potential, but uh they've kind of been given the idea that I I can just go along with the crowd.
+They have tremendous abilities, tremendous potential, but they've kind of been given the idea that I can just go along with the crowd.

 Everyone else is doing this, so why do anything to set myself apart?